Canyon County candidate forum to be held Thursday - NewsBreak

 Five men from southwest Idaho were sentenced on more than 50 charges related to wildlife violations.
 Idaho Fish & Game discussed the case in a news release Tuesday, writing that the series of crimes were discovered when the group was reported for trespassing in the Pahsimeroi Valley.
 Three of the defendants — Todd Phillips, Darin Phillips and Jacob Phillips — are from Fruitland.
 Braeden Phillips is from Payette and Jeff...

+Man Charged With Murder in 'Horrific' Killing of his Mother in Southern Idaho

-BOISE, Idaho — A Nampa man was arrested Monday night after police found a woman dead in her residence in Middleton, the Canyon County Sheriff's Office announced Tuesday.
-26-year-old Levi Isaac Davis was arrested for second-degree homicide and a parole violation from the Idaho Department of Probation and Parole.
+A Nampa man was arrested Monday night after police found a woman dead in her residence in Middleton, the Canyon County Sheriff’s Office announced Tuesday.
+Levi Isaac Davis, 26, was arrested for second-degree homicide and a parole violation from the Idaho Department of Probation and Parole.
 On Tuesday, Davis was charged with second-degree murder.

 There is Only One Reason You Can Legally Honk Your Horn in Idaho